 All states have two types of DUI charges: "per se" and "impairment."
 The difference between the two charges is how the prosecution proves the driver was "under the influence."

-With a per se DUI, the prosecution just needs to show that the driver had a blood alcohol concentration (BAC) of .08% or more.
+In per se DUI cases involving alcohol, the prosecution just needs to show that the driver had a blood alcohol concentration (BAC) of .08% or more (.05% or more in Utah.)
 The thinking is that anyone who has a BAC of at least .08% is under the influence and shouldn't be driving.

 And, if the driver is impaired, it doesn't matter whether the alcohol or drug use was legal.
-That's why states haven't had to change their DUI/DWI laws in the wake of marijuana decriminalization: A driver who ingests marijuana legally—but is impaired—can still be convicted of an impairment DUI.
+That's why states haven't had to change their DUI laws in the wake of marijuana decriminalization: A driver who ingests marijuana legally—but is impaired—can still be convicted of an impairment DUI.

 All jurisdictions have an impairment DUI charge.
 But the degree of impairment the prosecution must prove to get a conviction varies by state.

-In Nevada, for instance, prosecutors must prove the defendant, as the result of the drugs or alcohol ingested, was impaired “to a degree that [rendered him or her] incapable of safely driving or exercising actual physical control of a vehicle."
+In Nevada, for instance, prosecutors must prove the defendant, as the result of the drugs or alcohol ingested, was impaired to the point that they were "incapable of safely driving or exercising actual physical control of a vehicle."
 (Nev.
-Rev. Stat.
-Ann. § 484C.105 (2016); Com. v.
-Connolly, 394 Mass.
-169 (1985).)
+Rev. Stat. § 484C.105, .110 (2023).)

 The consequences of a DUI conviction are serious, and DUI law varies by state.
 If you've been arrested for or charged with driving under the influence, get in touch with an experienced DUI lawyer.
 A qualified DUI attorney can explain how the law applies to the facts of your case and help you decide on the best course of action.